samchungy/eslint-plugin-import-zod/README.md

 <a href="https://www.npmjs.com/package/eslint-plugin-import-zod"><img src="https://img.shields.io/npm/v/eslint-plugin-import-zod"/></a>
 <a href="https://nodejs.org/en/"><img src="https://img.shields.io/node/v/eslint-plugin-import-zod"/></a>

 ESLint plugin to enforce namespace imports for zod.
-This plugin provides a rule that ensures all imports and exports of zod use the namespace import style (`import * as z from "zod";`) instead of named imports or exports to promote better tree-shaking and reduce bundle sizes.
+This plugin provides a rule that ensures all imports of zod use the namespace import style (`import * as z from "zod";`) instead of named imports to promote better tree-shaking and reduce bundle sizes.

 ## Installation